camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

   - **Debug:** SDK/chip/reset details, disjoint internal/PSRAM heap usage and
     largest free blocks, storage, and OTA diagnostics.

-The display is a first-class offline interface.
+The VIEWE display is a first-class offline interface.
+The initial `meter-wroom` milestone is web-first and runs Demo sensors; its SSD1306 status display and ADS1115 source are follow-up capabilities.
 Network operations must be asynchronous and must not stall sampling or rendering.

 ### 3. Energy and durable history